-The SECC offers a range of first aid and CPR courses at various levels, which can be structured to suit corporate or individual clients.
+The FECC offers a range of First Aid and CPR courses at various levels, which can be structured to suit corporate or individual clients.
 Levels 1 to 3 may be taken one at a time, or as a bundle, and include theory and practical components in which a learner will become proficient at dealing with the initial medical care in any emergency.

-For those wanting to make a career in the EMS, the SECC offers the full range of short courses certified by the Health Professions Council of South Africa (HPCSA).
-The entry level course is the 6-week Basic Ambulance Assistant (BAA), followed by the 13-week Ambulance Emergency Assistant (AEA), and culminates in the advanced life support qualification of the Critical Care Assistant (CCA) which is run over an 11 month period.
-These are theoretically indepth courses with a heavy emphasis on the practical skills needed to treat patients professionally at basic, intermediate and advanced life support (BLS, ILS, ALS) levels respectively.
+For those wanting to make a career in the EMS, the FECC offers the full range of short courses certified by the Health Professions Council of South Africa (HPCSA).
+The entry level course is the 6-week Basic Ambulance Assistant (BAA), followed by the 13-week Ambulance Emergency Assistant (AEA), and culminates in the advanced life support qualification of the Critical Care Assistant (CCA) which is run over an 1 year period.
+These are theoretically in depth courses with a heavy emphasis on the practical skills needed to treat patients professionally at basic, intermediate and advanced life support (BLS, ILS, ALS) levels respectively.
 These courses require focused and continued effort, and because our standards are so high, SECC graduates benefit from an excellent reputation within the industry.

 These internationally accredited courses are an excellent way to stay current with the latest developments in emergency patient care, as well as awarding Continuing Professional Development (CPD) points as required by the HPCSA, and are offered to registered EMS professionals including doctors, nurses and paramedics.

-The SECC offers American Heart Association (AHA) courses including:
+The FECC offers the Resuscitation Council of SA and American Heart Association (AHA) accredited courses including:

 - Basic Life Support for Healthcare Providers (1 day, 14 CPD points)